salesforce/HIVE/README.md

-# HIVE Finetuning
+# HIVE

-This is a PyTorch implementation of [HIVE](https://arxiv.org/pdf/2303.09618.pdf) finetuning.
+This is a PyTorch implementation of [HIVE: Harnessing Human Feedback for Instructional Visual Editing](https://arxiv.org/pdf/2303.09618.pdf).
 The major part of the code follows [InstructPix2Pix](https://github.com/timothybrooks/instruct-pix2pix).
 In this repo, we have implemented both [stable diffusion v1.5-base](https://huggingface.co/runwayml/stable-diffusion-v1-5) and [stable diffusion v2.1-base](https://huggingface.co/stabilityai/stable-diffusion-2-1-base) as the backbone.